Plenty of sunshine today before clouds filter in tomorrow

-Elmira, N.Y.
-(WETM) – Quiet weather continues today but how long does it last?
+Binghamton, N.Y.
+(WIVT) – Quiet weather continues today but how long does it last?
 Details below:

 TODAY: